python-telegram-bot/python-telegram-bot/docs/substitutions/global.rst

 .. |do_quote| replace:: If set to :obj:`True`, the replied message is quoted.
 For a dict, it must be the output of :meth:`~telegram.Message.build_reply_arguments` to specify exact ``reply_parameters``.
 If ``reply_to_message_id`` or ``reply_parameters`` are passed, this parameter will be ignored.
 Default: :obj:`True` in group chats and :obj:`False` in private chats.

 .. |non_optional_story_argument| replace:: As of this version, this argument is now required.
 In accordance with our `stability policy <https://docs.python-telegram-bot.org/en/stable/stability_policy.html>`__, the signature will be kept as optional for now, though they are mandatory and an error will be raised if you don't pass it.

+.. |business_id_str| replace:: Unique identifier of the business connection on behalf of which the message will be sent.